eSentire/grape/samples/demo02/README.md

 excess deaths as a baseline).

-Please note that this demo is _not_ about the metholodogy or the results, which may well be flawed.
-Instead it is meant as a to help you understand how to do visualizations.
+Please note that this demo is _not_ about the metholodogy or the results, which is very likely flawed.
+Instead it is meant to help you understand how to do visualizations from third party source that provide CSV data.

 Also note that this is not meant to be guide to using postgres or grafana in any detail.
 It will merely help you set it up so that you